milesmcc/personal/content/_index.md

 In my free time I enjoy reading, working out, and spending time with my friends.

-My favorite hobby, is going road trips.
+My favorite hobby is going on road trips.
 I once drove from Florida to California, as well as from Toronto to Maine.
 Through road trips I get to better know the world, my travel companions, and myself.
 I want to expand my passion for traveling to the international realm during the rest of my college career - and I'm always open to suggestions!

 ### Contact